gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ## Encrypted Data Chunk Reception {#data-receiving}

-When the association state machine (see {{sctp-Crypto-state-diagram}}) has reached the CRYPT PENDING state, it MAY handle KEY handshake inband depending on how the specification for the chosen Protection Engine has been defined.
+When the association state machine (see {{sctp-Crypto-state-diagram}}) has reached the PROTECT PENDING state, it MAY handle KEY handshake inband depending on how the specification for the chosen Protection Engine has been defined.
 In such case, the CRYPTO chunk Handler will receive plain Control Chunks and ENCRYPT chunks from the SCTP Header Handler.
 ENCRYPT chunks will be forwarded to the Protection Engine whilst plain Control chunks will be forwarded to SCTP Chunk Handler.
-During CRYPT PENDING state, plain Control chunks and ENCRYPT chunks CANNOT be bundled within the same SCTP packet.
+During PROTECT PENDING state, plain Control chunks and ENCRYPT chunks CANNOT be bundled within the same SCTP packet.

 When the association state machine (see {{sctp-Crypto-state-diagram}})